import numpy as np

 func.plot(log_contour=True, ax=ax[2])

-ax[2].set_title("Newton with absolute eigenvalues")
+ax[2].set_title("Newton flow with absolute eigenvalues")

 plt.show()